Hobbs District Attorney Clinic

 The program is competitive and interested students must submit an application the semester before they start the trial advocacy class.
 Based upon student applications and their performance in the interview, Professor Poehls selects the 14 students who will be admitted into the following semester’s trial advocacy class.
 In the first semester, students earn three graded units in the trial advocacy course.
 In the second semester, students can earn either 4 or 6 pass/ fail units (depending on whether they choose to work two or three full eight-hour days a week) for the DA externship and one graded unit for a DA Seminar class that meets twice towards the end of the semester.

-Please click here for the District Attorney Performance Evaluation Form.
+Please click the link below for the District Attorney Performance Evaluation Form.

 Faculty Advisor: Susan Poehls